List of The Goon Show cast members and characters: Flowerdew

 Camp person who makes infrequent appearances.
 Although one of the earliest established characters, he was absent from the show for a long period and reappeared in the middle of the show's run.
 Flowerdew is a dab hand with a sewing machine, especially when, as in The Nasty Affair At The Burami Oasis, Seagoon tells him to run up a flag.
 Also appears in The Histories Of Pliny The Elder; when he tells Seagoon to "Shut up!
 It was perfectly quiet till you came along!", Seagoon replies, "You're a sailor, and sailors don't care!".
 And in The String Robberies, Seagoon's train arrives in Scotland with a great blast of steam – Flowerdew is mortified: "There should be a law against trains letting off steam when people are wearing kilts!"
 Comparable with the characters Julian and Sandy from Round the Horne.

 Cyril

 A Jewish character, with an aversion to non-Kosher water.
-Bloodnok despises Cyril due to his anti-Semitism; when, in King Solomon's Mines, Cyril is indeed drowning in "non-Kosher water", Blooknok exclaims "Goodness!
+Bloodnok despises Cyril due to his anti-Semitism; when, in King Solomon's Mines, Cyril is indeed drowning in "non-Kosher water", Bloodnok exclaims "Goodness!
 A crocodile making straight for Cyril!", fires, and then exclaims tersely.
 "Got him.
 Now to get the crocodile."